PCS Move

 MALT, travel days, DTOD distance, and the per diem math finance offices verify by hand

 Monetary Allowance in Lieu of Transportation (MALT) is the per-mile reimbursement paid to a service member who drives a Privately Owned Vehicle (POV) on a Permanent Change of Station.
-The CY2026 rate is $0.205 per mile per authorized POV, set by PDTATAC Memorandum MAP 73-25(I) using the IRS optional standard mileage rate for moving published in Notice 2025 series.
-The authority chain is 37 U.S.C. § 474 → JTR paragraph 050302 → PDTATAC rate memorandum.
-The rate has been historically below the IRS optional standard rate for business mileage because the moving rate uses fuel-cost-only methodology rather than full-cost-of-ownership.
+The rate is $0.235 per mile per authorized POV effective 1 July 2026, up from the $0.205 that applied from 1 January.
+It is set using the IRS optional standard mileage rate for moving: the IRS raised that rate to 23.5 cents effective July 1, 2026 in Announcement 2026-11 (Internal Revenue Bulletin 2026-29), modifying the original Notice 2026-10, and DTMO has published the matching MALT rate.
+The authority chain is 37 U.S.C. § 474 → JTR paragraph 050203 → the DTMO-published rate.
+MALT sits well below the TDY driving rate — $0.76 per mile for a POV car on the same date — because the moving-mileage methodology covers variable operating costs only, not the full cost of ownership.

 DTOD distance — the only acceptable distance source.
 The mileage paid is the official Defense Table of Official Distances (DTOD) distance between the old and new duty stations, not the actual odometer reading from the move.
 DTOD distances are point-to-point installation-to-installation distances maintained by USTRANSCOM.
 A member who drives a longer scenic route receives MALT on the DTOD distance; a member who drives a shorter route through back roads still receives MALT on the DTOD distance.
 The DTOD lookup is canonical, and finance offices verify the claimed distance against DTOD before authorizing payment.